-Please find the abstract and further details below.
+Please find the abstracts and further details below.

 FULL ARTICLE AT: